 Ansible does not have a module that can be used to rename files or directories.
 The copy module can be used to copy files.
-When you want to rename a file on a managed node (e.g. target system), the mv (move) command and the command module can be used, like this.
-In this example, the command module is used to rename foo.txt to bar.txt.
+When you want to rename a file, the mv (move) command and the command module can be used.
+In this example, command is used to rename foo.txt to bar.txt.

 The following should be produced.